 Look closely at your disc drive.
 Directly under or above the drive bay door (the part that "ejects" the disc) there should be a very small pinhole.

-Retract and reinsert the paperclip as often as needed to eject the drive bay enough to grab a hold of it.
+Remove and reinsert the paperclip as often as needed to eject the drive bay enough to grab a hold of it.

 Slowly pull on the drive bay until it's fully retracted.
 Take care not to continue to pull when you feel resistance.